alekseyzimin/masurca/README.md

 CA_PARAMETERS =  cgwErrorRate=0.15
 #CABOG ASSEMBLY ONLY: whether to attempt to close gaps in scaffolds with Illumina  or long read data
 CLOSE_GAPS=1
-#auto-detected number of cpus to use, set this to the number of CPUs/threads per node you will be using
+#number of cpus to use, set this to the number of CPUs/threads per node you will be using
 NUM_THREADS = 16
 #this is mandatory jellyfish hash size -- a safe value is estimated_genome_size*20
 JF_SIZE = 200000000
 #ILLUMINA ONLY.
 Set this to 1 to use SOAPdenovo contigging/scaffolding module.
-Assembly will be worse but will run faster.
+#Assembly will be worse but will run faster.
 Useful for very large (>=8Gbp) genomes from Illumina-only data
 SOAP_ASSEMBLY=0
-#Hybrid Illumina paired end + Nanopore/PacBio assembly ONLY.
-Set this to 1 to use Flye assembler for final assembly of corrected mega-reads.
-A lot faster than CABOG, at the expense of some contiguity.
-Works well even when MEGA_READS_ONE_PASS is set to 1.
-DO NOT use if you have less than 15x coverage by long reads.
+#If you are doing Hybrid Illumina paired end + Nanopore/PacBio assembly ONLY (no Illumina mate pairs or OTHER frg files).
+#Set this to 1 to use Flye assembler for final assembly of corrected mega-reads.
+#A lot faster than CABOG, AND QUALITY IS THE SAME OR BETTER.
+#Works well even when MEGA_READS_ONE_PASS is set to 1.
+#DO NOT use if you have less than 15x coverage by long reads.
 FLYE_ASSEMBLY=0
 END
 ```
 DATA – in this section the user must specify the types of data available for the assembly.
 Each line represent a library and must start with PE=, JUMP= or OTHER= for the 3 different type of input read library (Paired Ends, Jumping or other).
 There can be multiple lines starting with `PE=` (or JUMP=), one line per library.
 PE and JUMP data must be in fastq format while the other data is in provided as a Celera Assembler frag format (`.frg`).
 Every PE or JUMP library is named by a unique two letter prefix.
 No two library can have the same prefix and a prefix should be made of two printable characters or number (no space or control characters), e.g. `aa`, `ZZ`, `l5`, or `J2`.